AIalchemistART/scms-starter-kit/docs/reference/WHITEPAPER_PARADIGM_SHIFT.md

 SCMS demonstrates this is achievable today through validation-oriented memory management.
 Patterns prove utility through repeated use, promoting to documentation when validated, decaying when unproven.
 This transforms AI memory from passive storage to active learning substrate.

-**Economic reality accelerates this transformation**: When efficiency patterns provide 50-68% cost savings, adoption becomes inevitable rather than optional.
+**Economic reality accelerates this transformation**: When efficiency patterns provide 30-45% cost savings with algorithmic validation, adoption becomes inevitable rather than optional.

 ---